oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 ### About Oracle NoSQL Database Cloud Service

 Oracle NoSQL Database Cloud Service is a fully managed database cloud service that handles large amounts of data at high velocity.
 Developers can start using this service in minutes by following the simple steps outlined in this tutorial.
 To get started with the service, you create a table.
-Oracle NoSQL Database supports Java, Python, Node.js , Go and C#.
+Oracle NoSQL Database supports Java, Python, Node.js, Go, and C#.

 ### Prerequisites

 *  An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
-*  Successful completon of Lab 1 : Create an API Signing Key and SDK CLI Configuration File
+*  Successful completion of Lab 1 : Create an API Signing Key and SDK CLI Configuration File

 This workshop contains different language implementation in the form of different tabs.
 Click the tab corresponding to the language you are interested in.